shloooooook/Cryptographic-Key-Generation-from-Biometrics/README.md

+# Problem Statement Title: ML-Based Cryptographic Key Generation Using Biometric or Behavioral Data.

+# Description

+This project explores the integration of Machine Learning and Cryptography by creating a system that generates cryptographic keys directly from a user's biometric (e.g., face, fingerprint, voice) or behavioral (e.g., typing pattern, mouse movement) data.Instead of storing keys explicitly, the system uses a trained ML model to derive a unique, reproducible key from user-specific features.

 # Cryptographic Key Generation Using Biometrics

 This project demonstrates a system that generates a 128-bit cryptographic key from a users keyboard and mouse (KMT) dynamics.
 It uses a Siamese Neural Network to create a unique biometric template, which is then used to reproduce a stable key.